gordonhch/custom-ditribution-system-with-cwrsync/README.md

 That's it!
-For more info you can check out `rssh`, `chmod` file permissions and rsync `flags` & `excludes` to further customize this setup to your liking.
+For more info you can check out `rssh`, `chmod` file permissions and rsync's `flags` & `excludes` to further customize this setup to your liking.